-How to Choose the Right Franchise: A Decision Framework for Buyers
+How to Choose the Right Franchise: A Step-by-Step Decision

 The Problem With How Most People Choose a Franchise